zainabch123/auth-roles/README.md

     - (optional extra) admins can delete posts and users
     - (optional extra) users can delete their own posts
     - (optional extra) user-friendly error messages on the frontend

-## Testing your work

-- First, make sure you have created / setup the test database instance and env var, as described in the "Setting Up" section.
-- Next, run the command `npm run test:migration` - this will run the schema migrations against the test database. **You only need to do this the one time.**

-Now, whenever you want to run tests locally:
-- Run the test suite with `npm test` for core requirements.